gepetobio/100-days-of-code/r1-log.md

 ## Log

+### R1D98
+2 days to go!!!
+Today I didn't have much time on in front of the computer.
+But I could listen to [Evan You's interview on Software Engineering Daily (2015)](https://softwareengineeringdaily.com/2015/12/29/front-end-javascript-with-evan-you/).
+I also kept following the course [JavaScript: The Hard Parts](https://frontendmasters.com/courses/javascript-hard-parts/) on [@FrontendMasters](https://twitter.com/FrontendMasters) and when I had time to sit in front of the computer, I did work on the proposed exercises.
+I've got to say that [@willsentance](https://twitter.com/willsentance)'s visual explanations of global memory, global environment, call stack and closure were the best I've ever seen since I started working with JavaScript.

+### R1D97
+Today I kept following the course [JavaScript: The Hard Parts](https://frontendmasters.com/courses/javascript-hard-parts/) on [@FrontendMasters](https://twitter.com/FrontendMasters) and working on the exercises.
+I also had to solve an issue on a Wordpress plugin for a friend of mine.
+I also investigated again my Nuxt/Apollo project thanks to [@kevinshoultz](https://twitter.com/kevinshoultz)'s feedback.
+Although I haven't solved the issue, I think he pointed to the right direction.
+As I only saw this in the end of the day, I didn't have much time to deal with it.

 ### R1D96
 Today I worked with some JavaScript exercises, mainly following the course [JavaScript: The Hard Parts](https://frontendmasters.com/courses/javascript-hard-parts/) on [@FrontendMasters](https://twitter.com/FrontendMasters).